jguida941/contact-suite-spring-react/README.md

   # Start the runner
   ./run.sh
   ```
 Leave `./run.sh` running so the `mutation-test` job can execute on your machine.
 When you're done, press Ctrl+C to stop the runner.

+> **Workflow toggle:** the `mutation-test` job only runs when the repository variable `RUN_SELF_HOSTED` is set to `true`.
+> - Default (variable unset/false): the job is skipped so GitHub-hosted runners finish cleanly even if your machine is offline.
+> - When you want to run mutation tests: start the runner and set `Settings → Secrets and variables → Actions → Variables → RUN_SELF_HOSTED = true`, then re-run the workflow.
+> - Turn the variable back to `false` (or delete it) when you shut down the runner, so future workflows don’t wait for a machine that isn’t listening.

 ## How to Use This Repository
 If you're working through CS320 (or just exploring the project), the recommended flow is: